 Commitment Indicator Progress Summary Way Forward Coordinating Official 7.
 Develop a comprehensive and publicly accessible portal on environmental management information .
-Feasibility study completed There was no need to conduct a feasibility study since the Department of The portal will be Water Affairs has developed a portal through which citizens can access expanded to include reliable information on drinking water quality through their website: information on www.dwa.gov.za/bluedrop or on the mobi site: my- water.mobi.
-Also, citizens broader are able to access credible data on wastewater management and identified environmental risks within their respective municipalities.
-This information is accessible from issues with support the Department of Water Affairs website: www.dwa.gov.za/greendrop.
-The portal will be expanded to include information on broader environmental issues with support from the CPSI.
+Feasibility study completed There was no need to conduct a feasibility study since the Department of Water Affairs has developed a portal through which citizens can access reliable information on drinking water quality through their website: information on the mobi site: my-water.mobi.
+Also, citizens are able to access credible data on wastewater management and identified risks within their respective municipalities.
+This information is accessible from issues with support from the CPSI.
 Ms. Deborah Mochotli Tel: 012 336 7255 In the Gauteng Province, the Gauteng Department of Agriculture and Rural Development (GARD) developed a publicly accessible portal of environmental management information.
 In 2010, this project won a Centre for Public Service Innovation (CPSI) Innovation Award, and in 2011 it won the United Nations Innovation Award.
 This best practice will be replicated nationally under the leadership of the CPSI.